KarrLab/intro_to_wc_modeling/docs/introduction/index.rst

 Visualization and analysis of simulation results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The sixth step of WC modeling is to visualize and analyze WC simulation results to discover new biology, personalize medicine, or design microbial genomes (Figure :numref:`fig_workflow`\ f).
+The sixth step of WC modeling is to visualize and analyze WC simulation results to discover new biology, personalize medicine, or design microbial genomes (:numref:`fig_workflow`\ f).
 First, all of the metadata needed to understand and reproduce simulation results should be recorded, including the model, the version of the model, the parameter values, and the random number generator seed that was simulated.
 Second, simulation results should be logged and stored in HDF5 format :cite:`folk2011overview`.
 Third, WC simulation results and their metadata should be organized using a tool such as ``WholeCellSimDB`` that helps researchers search, slice, reduce, and share simulation results.
 Fourth, researchers should use tools such as ``WholeCellViz`` to visually analyze WC simulation results and use visualization grammars such as Vega :cite:`satyanarayan2017vega` to develop custom diagrams.

 Latest WC models and their limitations